kazurayam/ksbackyard/README.md

-Katalon Studio Backyard
+Katalon Studio Backyard developed by kazurayam
 =======================

-Current version is 0.6

 This project is a [Katalon Studio]() project where I develop a few Custom Keywords to share with other Katalon Studio projects.
-The custom keywords belongs to the Java package name `com.kazurayam.ksbackyard`.
+The custom keywords belongs to the Groovy package name `com.kazurayam.ksbackyard`.

-## `com.kazurayam.ksbackyard.Assert`

-## `com.kazurayam.ksbackyard.ScreenshotDriver`
+Groovy classes includes:
+- `com.kazurayam.ksbackyard.Assert` --- Synonym to `org.junit.Assert` but reports to Katalon Studio's Logging system.
+- `com.kazurayam.ksbackyard.ImageCollectionDiffer` --- A bridge between aShot and Materials.
+- `com.kazurayam.ksbackyard.ScreenshotDriver` --- A wrapper class of aShot, plus ImageDifference class

-## `com.kazurayam.ksbackyard.URLParser`
+- `com.kazurayam.ksbackyard.URLParser`
+- `com.kazurayam.ksbackyard.YouTubeVideoVerifier`